 What is the difference between counseling and psychotherapy?

-Historically the counseling has referred to more short-term, solutions focused talk therapy while therapy has referred to a more long-term approach, focusing on a broader range of issues or specific mental health concern.
+Historically the word counseling has referred to more short-term, solutions focused talk therapy while therapy has referred to a more long-term approach, focusing on a broader range of issues or specific mental health concern.
 In general, today the terms “counseling” and “psychotherapy” or “therapy” are used interchangeably.
 They both refer to “talk therapy” in which someone meets with a mental health professional to discuss their concerns or changes they would like to make.
 I am trained and qualified to provide both counseling and psychotherapy in the traditional definitions of the terms and I tend to use both terms, as both approaches are often beneficial to most people seeking services.

 What are your qualifications to provide counseling/therapy?

 I have a Master’s degree in clinical social work from Rhode Island College and I am an independently licensed clinical social worker in the state of RI.
 You can verify this license by visiting the RI Department of Health at www.health.ri.gov/licensing/.
-I have over 10 years of experience providing counseling/therapy to children, adolescents, adults, couples, and families.
+I have over 20 years of experience providing counseling/therapy to children, adolescents, adults, couples, and families.
 One of the most important indicators of success in therapy is finding the therapist that works best for you.
 If after we speak on the phone or have our first meeting you don’t feel that I am the best fit for you, I will be happy to refer you to one of many colleagues in the field that might be a better match.

 How long will my counseling session be and will I be in therapy forever?